 To view PDF files in the Ovid applications you will need the Adobe Acrobat Reader.
 If you are experiencing difficulties utilizing our services with any other browser application, we recommend trying the above versions to correct the issue.

 Ovid is focused on delivering standards compliant applications.
 By following common standards such as CSS and DOM, Ovid will be designing products that leverage powerful technology while ensuring that our solutions are compatible with our customer's system environments.
-In the future Ovid will be building toward the following standards:

 Important System Information for Optimizing Performance and Access